corda/corda-gradle-plugins/cordapp-cpk2/README.md

 that everyone expects.

-Note that in order for everything to work as intended, the "companion" POM must be published into the same repository as its associated "main" jar artifact.
+Note that in order for everything to work as intended, the "companion" POM must be published into the same repository as its associated jar artifact.
 For a jar with Maven coordinates:
 ```
     ${group}:${artifact}:${version}
 ```